addthis/fluxthis.io/docs/api-action-creators.md

 The reason we provide you with both is so that you can reset data, compare previous and current data, etc.

+#### abort

+If an action type is provided to `abort`, then an action will be dispatched after the request has been aborted programmatically.
+This action will only be sent if the abort was successful and the request was not already done.
+This will be known at the time of calling abort on the request as a boolean value is returned.
+#### withCredentials

+The default value for this is false.
+You should set this to true if you are submitting CORS requests and need to pass cookies.

 #### createRequest(...args) => object